 - The Pharcom Warehouses level, with a Mêlée à Trois between you, the Pharcom Elite Guards, and Rhoemer's troops, and possibly the best music in the game.

 - There is also Rhomer's Base, which you can either sneak through or fight against constantly respawning enemies, take inventory of the base's missiles, fight against an experimental attack chopper, and then try to escape the base within three minutes while being hunted down by the rest of the soldiers on the base.

 - It's the second game in the series where the most awesome levels are most packed, starting with a firefight against special forces troops in the cold peaks of the Colorado Rockies as you're looking for the downed wreck of your C-130 that crashed just before the game started.
 There is also the firefight in the Russian night club to some of the most awesome music ever.

 - System Shock 2 and the coolant tunnels in Engineering.
 You've made it through Med-Sci, and now it's onto the next - Aggh!
 Alarms!
 Maze!
 Zombies!
 Radiation!
 Intense techno!
 Crazy woman shouting at me!
 And right before you can get used to a shift from moody, narrative horror to fast paced survival horror, it just stops.

-- The last level of System Shock 2, which is a retread of the first level of System Shock 1.
+- The last level, which is a retread of the first level of the first System Shock.
 "You walk in my memories" indeed!